kay-a11y/kay-a11y.github.io/_posts/2025/web_security/2025-05-20-spoof-mac-linux.md

 ### 💡 Understand The "lease time: 1 day" Showed in Router

-In DHCP, **“lease time”** means:
+In DHCP, **"lease time"** means:

-> 🕒 “How long a device is allowed to keep using the IP address it was given… before it has to check back in.”
+> 🕒 "How long a device is allowed to keep using the IP address it was given… before it has to check back in."

-So your router’s settings are saying:
+So your router's settings are saying:

 ```text
 Lease time = 1 day